alecklandgraf/prop-me-up/README.md

 Auto-generate fake props for your React components by their prop types.

 This is largely borrowed from `react-generate-props` with a couple differences:
-  - refactored not to depend on `lodash`
+  - no `lodash` dependency
-  - includes `faker` for smart default props
+  - set explicit props
-  - allows setting explicit props or providing a custom prop type generator
+  - customize the PropType generator (like faker)

   ### Getting started
 Installation